Brent works at Google!

 TclHttpd is an extensible web server that provides an easy way to develop and deploy applications.

-I am currently Chief Technology Officer at Panasas, I have worked at Xerox-PARC and Sun Microsystems Laboratories.
+I am a senior software engineer at Google.
+I was Chief Technology Officer at Panasas, I have worked at Xerox-PARC and Sun Microsystems Laboratories.
 I have experience building software systems from the device driver level up through network servers, user applications, and graphical user interfaces.
 While getting my PhD at UC Berkeley, I designed and built the Sprite distributed file system.
 I am the creator of the TclHttpd web server, the exmh email user interface, and the author of Practical Programming in Tcl and Tk.

 What is BeeDub.com?